kkao99/In-and-Out-Tracker/README.md

 $ pip install -r requirements.txt    # install necessary dependencies
 $ python main.py
 ```
-After issue these command, you should be able to see the application running.
+After issue these commands, you should be able to see the application running.

 To close the app, simply click on the :x: button on the top left and run `$ deactivate` to deactivate the virtual env.